Top 14 Venture Capital Firms Revolutionizing Big Data

 13. Voyager Capital

-Voyager Capital is a Seattle-based firm that has been investing in technology companies since 1997.
-They provide entrepreneurs with capital and connections to build their businesses across seed, early, and late stages.
+Voyager Capital is a Seattle-based firm that has been backing technology companies since 1997.
+They invest across all stages, from seed to late-stage rounds, providing capital and support to help founders build successful businesses.

-- Industries of focus: Big Data, Cloud Computing, FinTech, and Software
+- Industries of focus: Big Data, Cloud Computing, FinTech, Software

 - Founded: 1997

-- Notable investments: ChargePoint, Amplitude, FiscalNote, DataStax, Carbon Robotics
+- Notable investments: ChargePoint (IPO), Amplitude (IPO), FiscalNote (IPO), DataStax, Carbon Robotics

 You can refer to their website here.